-Dopamine dysregulation Syndrome (DDS) is an addictive disorder resulting in excessive use of the product seen in some patients treated with apomorphine.
+Dopamine dysregulation syndrome (DDS) is an addictive disorder resulting in excessive use of the product seen in some patients treated with apomorphine.
 Before initiation of treatment, patients and caregivers should be warned of the potential risk of developing DDS.

-Dacepton/Dopaceptin 10 mg/ml contains sodium metabisulphite which may rarely cause severe allergic reactions and bronchospasm.
+Dacepton/Dopaceptin 5 mg/ml solution for infusion contains sodium metabisulphite which may rarely cause severe hypersensitivity reactions and bronchospasm.